Mayor of West Yorkshire: 2020 West Yorkshire devolution deal

 After further negotiations, it was announced in the March 2020 budget that the government and the West Yorkshire authorities had agreed a proposed West Yorkshire devolution deal.

-The proposed devolution deal was formally signed on 12 March 2020 in the Nexus building at the University of Leeds.
+The devolution deal was formally signed on 12 March 2020 in the Nexus building at the University of Leeds.
 The agreement was signed by Chancellor Rishi Sunak, Northern Powerhouse Minister Simon Clarke, the combined authority's chair and Bradford Council Leader Susan Hinchcliffe, and the four other constituent council leaders: Judith Blake (Leeds), Denise Jeffery (Wakefield), Shabir Pandor (Kirklees) and Tim Swift (Calderdale).

-It will include the handling of £38 million-per-year investment from central government for 30 years.
+Its terms include the handling of £38 million-per-year investment from central government for 30 years.
 The mayor will have control over regional transport (including working toward creating a regional mass transit system), housing, land (with responsibility for creating a city region spatial plan) and adult skills.
-The role absorbs the responsibilities of the police and crime commissioner for West Yorkshire, similar to the Mayor of London and the Mayor of Greater Manchester.
+The role absorbs the responsibilities of the police and crime commissioner for West Yorkshire, similar to the mayor of London and the mayor of Greater Manchester.

 A planned public consultation was undertaken in 2020 before the deal was finalised.
 4,400 members of the public participated in the consultation, a majority support of those who participated supported the scheme.
 Opposition councillors across the councils, such as Conservaties, Liberal Democrats and Independents.

 The first mayoral election was held on 6 May 2021.

 Powers and responsibilities

 Policing and crime

 The West Yorkshire Police and Crime Commissioner was an elected official tasked with setting out the way crime is tackled by West Yorkshire Police.
 The position, which replaced the West Yorkshire Police Authority, was created in November 2012, following an election held on 15 November 2012, and was held by Mark Burns-Williamson for its entirety from 2012 to 2021.
-It became defunct in May 2021, its powers and responsibility being transferred to the Mayor of West Yorkshire as a part of the West Yorkshire Devolution deal as signed by Rishi Sunak, Simon Clarke and the five leaders of the constituent councils.
-As of the inaugural election of the mayor in 2021, the role is incorporated into the Mayor's responsibilities, with the power to appoint a deputy mayor to support in this role.
+It became defunct in May 2021, its powers and responsibility being transferred to the mayor of West Yorkshire as a part of the West Yorkshire Devolution deal as signed by Rishi Sunak, Simon Clarke and the five leaders of the constituent councils.
+As of the inaugural election of the mayor in 2021, the role is incorporated into the mayor's responsibilities, with the power to appoint a deputy mayor to support in this role.

+Intergovernmental relations

+The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.